Cecil Beck: Political career

-From 1905-06 he served as Mayor of St Ives, Huntingdonshire.
+From 1905 to 1906 he served as Mayor of St Ives, Huntingdonshire.

 He was Liberal candidate for the Wisbech division of Cambridgeshire at the 1906 General Election.
 It was already a Liberal seat and he comfortably held it in that election;

 He only served for one parliament as MP when the Liberals replaced him as their candidate for the January 1910 General Election.
 He managed to find another seat to contest, the Conservative seat of Chippenham in Wiltshire.
 Chippenham's Conservative MP since 1892 had joined the Liberals in 1904 and had retained his seat as a Liberal in 1906.
 He had since taken a seat in the House of Lords and Beck was given the tough job of trying to hold the seat.
 He was unsuccessful.

 Another General election came along in December 1910 and Beck tried his luck with a different constituency, Saffron Walden in Essex.
 This was a traditional Liberal seat that had been marginally lost to the Conservatives at the January 1910 elections.
 Beck narrowly regained the seat;